opedal/slangvolution/README.md

 # Slangvolution
-Repo for the paper [**Slangvolution: A Causal Analysis of Semantic Change and Frequency Dynamics in Slang**](https://arxiv.org/), published as a main conference paper at ACL 2022.
+Repo for the paper [**Slangvolution: A Causal Analysis of Semantic Change and Frequency Dynamics in Slang**](https://arxiv.org/abs/2203.04651), accepted for publication as a main conference paper at ACL 2022.
 This README will walk you through the code and how to reproduce the results.

 Start by installing all libraries: